herbertli/Gravitational_Voronoi/README.md

 cd ..
 ```

-To run the game with the display, first run the web server with
+Finally, to run the game with the display, first run the web server with:

 ```
 node web.js